rsthomp/tutorial/README.md

 [no-adminUI-img]: ./img/adminUI.png

+### setting up your experiment configurations
 Now go to ***conditions*** from the navigation bar.
-A condition (also called a factor, a dimension, or an independent variable) is a variable that will be manipulated by the experimenter.
+A condition (also called a factor, a dimension, or an independent variable) is a variable that will be manipulated in the experiment.
 Empirica requires having the number of players as a mandatory condition.
 This is how many people will belong to the same instance of the game.
 All other conditions are experiment specific.

 For now, let's try different values for the `playerCount`.
 1 player (i.e., solo game) to a small group (3 players) to a larger group (12 players).
 We can add these values by clicking on the `+` next to the `playerCount` condition.
+You shuld have something like this (it can be different lables & values).

 ![conditions][conditions-img]

 [conditions-img]: ./img/conditions.png

+Now go to ***Treatments*** from the navigation bar.
+A treatment is a combination of conditions.
+At the moment, we have only one condition in our design, so there is not much to do here.
+Typically, as we will see later in this tutorial, you will have more than one condition in your experiment (say, the number of following).
+For now, let's choose one of our condition values.

+![treatments][treatments-img]

+[treatments-img]: ./img/treatments.png

+Now go to ***Lobby Configuration*** from the navigation bar.
+A lobby has the purpose of monitoring the amount of time players are waiting (within the same instance or game) and starting the actual game experience when certain criteria are met.
+These criteria include:
+- Certain number of players is simultaneously connected.
+- The maximum waiting time has expired (starting the game with groups of any siz

+You can choose any lobby configurations here.
+We will go into the details and implications of different choises in the documentation.

+![lobby][lobby-img]

+[lobby-img]: ./img/lobby.png